bhavik41/sun_salutation/README.md

 - **Pose Detection using Angles**: Calculates angles between body joints to classify Suryanamaskar poses accurately.
 - **User-friendly Interface**: An intuitive web interface built using Flask for easy interaction.

+## NOTE

+I HAVE NOT ADDED THE MODEL IN GITHUB BECAUSE OF THE SIZE LIMITATION.

 ## Setup Instructions

 1. Clone the repository: